credo-ai/credoai_lens/docs/pages/make_your_own.rst

    def MyEvaluator:
       """
-      Evaluator purpose (generally a one liner).
+      Evaluator purpose, no more than one line.

       Notice how the first line above starts below the triple quotes.